Ficool

 "Shall we return to the Bastion, Lady Reise?"
 Edmund inquired, breaking the silence.

 "Alright, let's go.
-Thanks for waiting," G6 replied, her voice returning to its usual casual bluntness.
+Thanks for waiting."
+G6's voice returned to its usual casual bluntness.

-And so, the new generation of the Three Pillars walked on, united by duty, circumstance, and the unknowable future that lay ahead, each step taking them further into a destiny now irrevocably changed by the unforeseen darkness that may occur and by the dangerous darkness walking among them.
+And so, the new generation of the Three Pillars walked on, united by duty, circumstance, and the unknowable future, each step taking them further into a destiny irrevocably changed by the unforeseen darkness that may occur—and by the dangerous darkness walking among them.

 More Chapters